drusellers/site/content/posts/beyond-budgeting.md

 ## Existing Set Up

 When I really started to bring the Beyond Budgeting principles into the company, we had just gotten our P&L and Chart of Accounts dialed in.
 We wanted to improve our ability to forecast and budget to effectively manage our finances.
-For a brief (1 hr) overview of what I was hoping to build out I really like [this talk](https://youtu.be/NwqG5W9b37o) by Bjarte Bogsne on Beyond Budgeting.
+For a brief (1 hr) overview of what I was inspired by I really like [this talk](https://youtu.be/NwqG5W9b37o) by Bjarte Bogsne on Beyond Budgeting.
 Our General Ledger system was in [xero.com](https://xero.com) which has an API that I knew I could use.
 Its current budgeting system is limited in that you have to "create" the months so we only had the current 12 months available to us, and this got shorter as each month progressed.
 We knew we wanted to be able to project out 15 months at any time.
 We managed our current forecasts in Google Spreadsheets which were getting increasingly complex and getting harder to manipulate and to remember what "plans" had been included in the projections.

+It should be noted that we are a very small company, and for the most part, budgeting was already pretty iterative.
+We use cash accounting methods, and are just starting to dabble in accrual based accounting methods.
+The typical practice was to redo an existing forecast with any new data we might have, and then refer to that one until we "lost it" and needed to do another one.

 ## The Goal